Ancient Greek ruins with columns in Roman Agora, Athens.

 What to bring

-• Wear sturdy, comfortable shoes; the site’s ancient paving and uneven ground can make walking tricky.
+• Pack sturdy, comfortable shoes as the ancient and uneven terrain can make walking difficult.

 What’s not allowed

-• Flash photography and tripods are prohibited.
-Any professional filming or photography must be approved in advance by the Ministry.
+• Flash photography and tripods are banned.
+Professional filming or photography requires prior approval from the Ministry.

-• Please do not touch, move, or remove stones, pottery fragments, or other remains; these antiquities are safeguarded by Greek law.
+To comply with Greek law, do not touch, move, or remove any stones, pottery fragments, or other remains.

 Accessibility